nusantara-lab/academic_resume_edysetyawan/content/authors/admin/_index.md

     - course: PhD in Marine Science
       institution: The University of Auckland
       year: 2023
-    - course: Master of Applied Science in Marine Environment
+    - course: MSc in Marine Environment
       institution: The University of Tasmania
       year: 2016
     - course: BSc in Marine Science